 How to: Freeze Rice

-Step 1: Cook lots of rice.
+Step 1: Cook the Rice

 The next time you cook rice for a recipe, cook double with the intent of freezing half.
 Or, cook a big pot on the weekend and freeze it for use later in the week (or weeks to come).

-Step 2: Cool that rice.
+Step 2: Cool the Rice

-Step 3: Divide and freeze.
+Step 3: Portion and Freeze

 It’s a good idea to freeze the rice in portions that you would normally use for one or two meals.
 I freeze my rice in two cup portions, which will supply me with two meals worth of rice.
 If you have a family of four, you may consider freezing in 4-6 cup portions, so that you can just thaw the amount needed for one dinner.

-I like to freeze in quart sized freezer bags, and gallon sized for larger portions.
+I like to freeze in quart-sized freezer bags, and gallon-sized for larger portions.
 I find that their minimal shape helps me fit more in the freezer.
 Resealable plastic containers (like this) are also great because they’re reusable and many are BPA free.

-Step 4: Reheat that rice.
+Step 4: Reheat the Rice